mantzuri/Android-snippets/README.md

 # Android-snippets
-A small for favorite android snippets
+A list of android snippets

 ## Create GIF like animation
 * Copy images to drawable